 How to: An 18-month-old will be able to use their fingers with improved dexterity.
 This makes it a great time to introduce them to basic numbers through fingers.
 You can start with numbers from 1 to 5, and if the baby shows interest, you can teach them up to 10.
 The best way to start is to show them a finger and say “one” then show them two fingers and say “two”, and so forth.
 To reinforce the numbers in their mind, show them the number of fingers and ask them “How many?” and let them reply with the number.

 Skills developed: Basic preschool mathematics, basic number-quantity associationiXThe ability to connect a numeral to the associated number of objects.

 How to: Your toddler will love holding a crayon and scribbling around on surfaces.
 Channelize their interest in art through trace and draw activity.
 You can buy any tracing book available in the market or print your own simple illustrations and make them trace on a butter paper.
 Make sure the illustrations are simple for them to draw.
 They may trace clumsily, but they are just getting started!

 Skills developed: Introduction to art, hand-eye coordination

-18. Paper Folding
+18. Paper folding

 You will need: Colored paper

 How to: Fold some colored papers into basic shapes and show him the steps you take to fold the paper.
-Start with basic shapes like a paper fan, which your toddler can play later.
+Start with basic shapes like a paper fan, which your toddler can play with later.
 The best way to involve him in the activity is to grab his attention by saying “Look what mommy is making!”.
-Once you got his attention hand him a paper and hold his hands and help him replicate the folds you made.
+Once you get his attention hand him a paper and hold his hands and help him replicate the folds you made.

 Skills developed: Introduction to art, interpretation, and imitation

-19. String The Guitar
+19. String the guitar